spacemeshos/testnet-guide/guide/install.md

 Follow the instructions on this page to download, install and run the App.

-## Step 1 - Download the App Installer
+## Step 1 - Downloading the Installer

 > Before installing, please confirm that your computer meets the [minimum system requirements](requirements.md).